 We currently have an audit committee comprised of Messrs.
 Selati, Gleason and Wilhite.
 Upon pricing of this offering and inclusion of our shares for listing on The NASDAQ Global Market, our board of directors will have an audit committee initially consisting of Messrs.
-Wilhite, Smith and Handel, with Mr. Smith serving as the chairman of the committee.
+Wilhite, and , with Mr. serving as the chairman of the committee.
 Our board of directors will adopt a written charter for our audit committee, which will be posted on our website.
 Our audit committee, among other things, will:

-- · review our annual and interim financial statements and reports to be filed with the SEC; - · monitor our financial reporting process and internal control system; - appoint and replace our independent outside auditors from time to time, determine their compensation and other terms of engagement and oversee their work; - oversee the performance of our internal audit function; - establish procedures for the receipt, retention and treatment of complaints regarding accounting, internal accounting controls or auditing matters and the confidential anonymous submission by employees of concerns regarding questionable accounting or auditing matters; and - oversee our compliance with legal, ethical and regulatory matters.
+- · monitor our financial reporting process and internal control system; - appoint and replace our independent outside auditors from time to time, determine their compensation and other terms of engagement and oversee their work;

+- oversee the performance of our internal audit function; - establish procedures for the receipt, retention and treatment of complaints regarding accounting, internal accounting controls or auditing matters and the confidential anonymous submission by employees of concerns regarding questionable accounting or auditing matters; and - oversee our compliance with legal, ethical and regulatory matters.

 The audit committee will have the sole and direct responsibility for appointing, evaluating and retaining our independent auditors and for overseeing their work.
 Upon pricing of this offering, all of the members of our audit committee will be independent because Messrs.
-Wilhite, Smith and Handel are "independent" as defined under The NASDAQ Stock Market and SEC rules.
+Wilhite, and, are "independent" as defined under The NASDAQ Stock Market and SEC rules.
 Each member of our audit committee is financially literate.
-In addition, Mr. Smith will serve as our audit committee "financial expert" within the meaning of Item 401(h) of Regulation S-K of the Securities Act and has the financial sophistication required under The NASDAQ Stock Market rules.
+In addition, Mr. will serve as our audit committee "financial expert" within the meaning of Item 401(h) of Regulation S-K of the Securities Act and has the financial sophistication required under The NASDAQ Stock Market rules.
 All audit services to be provided to us and all permissible non-audit services, other than de minimis non-audit services, to be provided to us by our independent auditors will be approved in advance by our audit committee.